-The EOT designs and implements exercises and trainings throughout the year to test the University's emergency operations plans.
+The EOT designs and implements exercises and training throughout the year to test the University's emergency operations plans.
 These exercises are conducted for both the University as a whole and for single departments or areas.
 This committee also oversees annual evacuation drills for academic buildings and residence halls.
-For these drills, occupants are made aware of a date range the drill will be held but not the time.
+For these drills, occupants are made aware of the date range the drill will be held but not the time.
 Building evacuation plans are reviewed, updated, and sent out at this same time.
+Residence Life staff and custodial staff that work in these buildings are trained in fire procedures and fire extinguisher training.
+There is no additional mandatory training for students or employees.

 These drills are documented, and any issues of concern are forwarded to the proper department to be addressed.
-Information included in this documentation is the type of drill, location, date, time and participants.
+Information included in this documentation is the type of drill, location, date, time, and participants and whether it is an announced or unannounced drill.

-Annually, during the Nebraska Severe Weather Awareness week, notification is sent to staff, faculty and students with a link to the Emergency Management (Emergency Events) website.
+Annually, during the Nebraska Severe Weather Awareness week, notification is sent to staff, faculty, and students with a link to the Emergency Management (Emergency Events) website.
 This houses all Emergency Plans including the emergency response and evacuation procedures.